• Skip to primary navigation

 Valley might surprise you with a diverse range of job prospects.

-California has long been one of the most popular places for those seeking to live out their American dream.
+California has long been one of the most popular places for those seeking to live their American dream.
 And, while many people are anxious that there is nothing to do here unless you are an actress or a surgeon, the reality of the local work market is quite different.

-There has been a significant trend in recent years toward health-care careers.
+There has been a significant trend in recent years toward healthcare careers.

 According to CNBC, this trend is expected to continue over the next decade,